Plantagenet Of York

-The King's untrustworthy brother Clarence (pictured left) remained sullenly disatisfied, his wife Isabel Neville died shortly after giving birth in December, 1476, she was followed to the grave by her baby the following January.
+The King's untrustworthy brother George, Duke of Clarence (pictured left) remained sullenly disatisfied, his wife Isabel Neville died shortly after giving birth in December, 1476, she was followed to the grave by her baby the following January.
 The death of women in or after childbirth was a common occurrence of the age, but Clarence, always inclined to be of a suspicious frame of mind and driven by a burning resentment of the Queen and her family, accused Ankarette Twynho, a woman who had waited on his wife, of poisoning her.
 A jury was bullied into deciding Ankarette guilty and the unfortunate woman was hung.

 In retribution and as a warning, two of Clarence's men were executed on a charge of using magical arts against the King and his family.
 Frustrated but unable to strike directly at the Queen, he burst into the council chamber at Westminster and read aloud a declaration of their innocence.
 The Duke of Clarence had clearly gone too far.